UPDATED: FEBRUARY 2022

 Make sure everything you plug into your generator is in good condition to prevent electrical damage.
 DuroMax offers a variety of Extension Power Cords in different lengths to suit your needs.
 These cords are Outdoor Rated for safe use at home or on the job site.
 Features include reinforced blades, lighted ends, and grounded plugs.

 PERFORM A TEST RUN

 Make sure to conduct a test run of your generator every 3 months, for at least 30 minutes at a time.
 Your generator could lose its efficiency if it sits unused for months at a time.
-It’s almost like your car — running your generator periodically will help charge the battery, and will reduce the chance of it not turning on.
+It’s almost like your car — running power generators periodically will help charge the battery, and will reduce the chance of it not turning on.

-For a more in-depth guide on how to winterize your generator, follow this tutorial:
+For a more in-depth guide on how to winterize a generator before the cold weather hits, follow this tutorial: